hallongrotta/hydrus-stats/README.md

 The CLI can be run like this:

-`hydrus-stats --url URL --api-key API-KEY mi tentacles`
+`hydrus-stats --url URL --api-key API-KEY mi dog`

-`hydrus-stats --url URL --api-key API-KEY tfidf tentacles`
+`hydrus-stats --url URL --api-key API-KEY tfidf dog`

 Multiple tags can also be entered, which will search for images that contain all tags.

-`hydrus-stats --url URL --api-key API-KEY tfidf tentacles breasts`
+`hydrus-stats --url URL --api-key API-KEY tfidf dog cat`

 If you want to speed things up, the CLI can be invoked with args to use previously saved data files, like so